ARM-software/CMSIS-DSP/README.md

 Building examples with cmake is similar to building only the CMSIS-DSP library but in addition to that we also rely on the CMSIS-DSP test framework for the boot code.

-In addition to the `CMSIS` variable, the variable `CMSISDSPFOLDER` must also be defined.
+In addition to the `CMSIS` variable, the variable `CMSISDSP` must also be defined.

 `Examples/CMakeLists.txt` can be used to build all the examples.